Adamantios/Atari-Skiing-RL/README.md

 ![Gif showing the performance of the agent on the game, when untrained vs trained](examples/Untrained_vs_Trained.gif)

 ## Future Enhancements
-- Add more agents and choose between them through the CLI.
+- Add more agents and choose among them through the CLI.
 - Add choices for the Open Ai Gym environment to be used through the CLI.